Salvador

 have been accusations against his caretakers for having

-presumedly forced Dalí to sign blank sheets that
+presumedly forced Dalí to sign blank sheets

-to Dalí.
+works attributed to Dalí.

 Salvador